-Starting in South Africa, encounter Africa's magnificent wildlife on game drives in the Big Five Kruger National Park and a game walk in Polokwane Game Reserve.
+Starting in South Africa, encounter Africa's magnificent wildlife on game drives in the Big Five Kruger National Park.
+Go on to encounter northern Sotho culture at Bakone living museum near Polokwane.
 Then explore Matobo National Park in Zimbabwe to experience the rugged landscapes and discover its rich history and cultural significance.
-Go in search of rhinos and other wildlife and birds in this mysterious park, before travelling further north to Victoria Falls.
+Go in search of rhinos and other wildlife and birds in this mysterious park, before travelling further north to magnificent Victoria Falls.

-This South Africa, Zimbabwe & Vic Falls Budget Safari kicks-off in Johannesburg, the largest city and economic heart of South Africa.
+This South Africa, Zimbabwe & Vic Falls Budget Safari kicks-off in Pretoria, the administrative capital of South Africa.

-Leaving the vibrant city we spend a full day on the road, driving east into the Mpumalanga Province through one of the most beautiful areas in South Africa - the Panorama Route.
+Leaving the Jacaranda City, as Pretoria is known, we spend a full day on the road, driving east into the Mpumalanga Province through one of the most beautiful areas in South Africa - the Panorama Route.
 Driving along the edge of the escarpment we take in the spectacular views over Blyde River Canyon, one of the largest vegetated canyons in the world.
-Along the way we stop to view the rocky hills known as the Three Rondavels.
+Along the way, we stop to view the hut-shaped rocky hills known as the Three Rondavels.

-After a lunch stop we complete the long drive to our lodge, close to the world-famous Kruger National Park.
-Dinner and time to ease into holiday mode at the lodge set in lovely gardens.
+After a lunch stop, we complete the long drive to our lodge, located about an hour's drive from the world-famous Kruger National Park.
+This evening we have dinner and ease into holiday mode at the lodge set in lovely gardens.

-Up early for our first day of game viewing on safari.
+Up early for our first day of wildlife viewing in the African bush.
 We set off for Kruger National Park, entering the vast wilderness area as soon as the gates open.
-Early mornings are excellent for game spotting as many creatures are most active at this time of day, so keep your eyes peeled!
+Early mornings are excellent for spotting animals and birds as many creatures are most active at this time of day, so keep your eyes peeled!

-At lunch time we stop at a rest camp for lunch (own account) and a refreshing dip in the pool.
-After our break from the African sun we continue game viewing in the nearly 2 million hectare game park.
+During lunchtime, we stop at a rest camp in the park for lunch (own account) and a refreshing dip in the pool.
+After our break from the African sun, we continue game viewing in the nearly two-million-hectare game park.
 Kruger is one of the finest wildlife havens in Africa, offering superb game viewing across its diverse biomes.
-Later in the day the predators begin to stir, so hopefully we will spot carnivores from the array found here.
+Later in the day, the predators begin to stir, so hopefully we will sight carnivores from the array found here.